 "Fortunately, my grandmother saved everything, and I was the lucky one in our family who got to go through it all.
 One day I discovered a piece of paper tucked away in my grandmother's bedroom.
 It had been written by my great-grandmother on her death bed, and told the story of her life.
 Soon after, I was invited to speak to the San Diego Chapter of the League of American Penwomen, of which my great-grandmother had been a member.
 My speech was about how to use technology to preserve your family history, so I combined some of my great-grandmother’s poetry with images from her photo album to use as an example.
 As it turned out, her poetry was more interesting than the technology.
 I can’t remember technology ever moving anyone to tears -- well, maybe, but not for the same reason!
 Poetry has the capacity to touch the emotions, and make you think."

 Sunday Assembly is a godless congregation that celebrates life.
 The group started in the UK and is a "global movement of wonder and good" with Assemblies throughout the UK, North America, and Australia.
 This event is the third hosted by the local Sunday Assembly in San Diego.

 Sunday Assembly San Diego is a radically inclusive non-religious community that meets monthly to hear inspirational talks, share stories, sing songs, and generally celebrate life.
 Assemblies are free to attend and everyone is welcome.
-Throughout the month we connect for community service projects and diverse social activities.
+Throughout the month we connect for community service projects and diverse social activities; details on meetup.com.

 Our motto: Live Better.
 Help Often.
 Wonder More.

-Our Assemblies occur the third Sunday of every month over Zoom.
+Our Assemblies occur the third Sunday of every month (except in December) at Bankers Hill Club House, 3030 Front St, San Diego, CA 92103 and over Zoom.
 Click the image for details.
-Zoom doors open at 10:30 am and the program begins at 11:00 am.
+Venue doors open at 10:30 am and Zoom doors open at 10:45 am.
+The program begins at 11:00 am.